khnnyy/LeninWebApp/README_LeninWebApp.txt

 LeninWebApp: gpfq stbp onrw vngx
 -----------------------------------

 TO GET STARTED
 <-----DATABASE----->
 Access the database of the web app through mongo db https://www.mongodb.com/ Login using the designated Google Account given above

-the database connection is hardcoded into the the code as well as the email that will be used for sending the confirmation code
+the database connection is hardcoded into the code as well as the email that will be used for sending the confirmation code

+the credentials for the database connection user:admin password:lenin

 <---keep note there is no manipulation of data in the web app
 all manipulation of existing data will be done through the database--->